-Brazil is the largest country in Latin America, with an area of 8.5 million km2 and a population of 217 million people [101] as of 2023.
+Brazil is the largest country in Latin America, with an area of 8.5 million km and a population of 217 million people [101] as of 2023.
 Most of the population is concentrated along the coast in a few major population centers [102].
 Roughly one-tenth of the entire population lives in Rio de Janeiro-or its greater metro area [103].
 Historically, Brazil was one of the fastest growing nations in the western hemisphere, though its growth has begun to slow considerably [103].
 Brazil is a rapidly developing country.
 Electricity access in Brazil reached 100% for the first time in 2020 [104].
 Roughly two-thirds of the electricity in Brazil comes from hydroelectric generators [105].
 To meet increased load demand and in anticipation of several world events being hosted in Brazil, the utility company Light began a project in the late 2000s in collaboration with the French cable manufacturer Nexans to develop a new advanced conductor that would be ideal to meet the needs of the Brazilian power system [106].
 The result of this collaboration was the Lo-Sag ACPR conductor, which has been used on multiple reconductoring projects in Brazil and in Europe [107].
 This conductor is similar to the other composite core technologies profiled in this report.
-The finished conductor is produced by Nexans but the core material is produced by Mercury Cable.
-Beginning in the early 2010s, a series of lawsuits were filed between CTC Global, Nexans, and Mercury in both the U.S. and Europe over patent infringement claims.
-Rulings in the U.S. have tended to uphold the patent claims of CTC, while rulings in Europe have tended to favor Nexans and Mercury.
-As a result, ACPR is not available in the U.S., but can be found in many other parts of the world.
+The finished conductor is produced by Nexans and the core material is produced by Epsilon Composite.